A Machine Learning Enabled MDO for Bio-Inspired Autonomous Underwater Gliders

 \section{MDO problem formulation}

 The MDO problem addressed in this work is formulated as a bi-level, bi-objective architecture that couples external-shape optimization with internal sizing of the pressure hull and buoyancy system.
+The adoption of a bi-level architecture is motivated by the physical structure of the design problem.
+The external geometry primarily controls hydrodynamic efficiency, displaced volume, and buoyancy requirements, whereas the internal arrangement determines structural feasibility, hydrostatic balance, geometric containment, and payload accommodation.
+Although these two sets of variables are strongly coupled, they play fundamentally different roles in the design process.
+Treating the internal arrangement as a lower-level sizing problem enables the minimum admissible empty weight to be determined for each candidate external geometry while maintaining consistency among disciplines.
+This organization follows the BLISS philosophy of separating system-level performance exploration from disciplinary sizing and feasibility assessment, with the multidisciplinary coupling preserved through exchanged state variables.
 The upper level explores hydrodynamically efficient geometries in a reduced-order design space, whereas the lower level (solved for each upper-level candidate geometry) determines the minimum feasible empty weight for that geometry by solving a constrained internal sizing problem.
 Multi-fidelity surrogate models are employed throughout the framework to reduce computational cost while retaining sufficient accuracy.
 The overall BLISS-2000 architecture and workflow are summarized in Fig.~\ref{fig:xdsm} using an extended design structure matrix (XDSM) representation \cite{lambe2012extensions}.